 The pay gap

-Our analysis shows that the difference between men and women’s earnings at the charity is 21% (mean) or 9% (median) based on hourly rates of pay at the snapshot date of 5 April 2017.
-The charity’s 9% median is significantly below the UK median of 18.4%.
+Our analysis shows that the difference between male and female earnings at the charity was 12% (mean) and 5% (median) based on hourly rates of pay.
+The charity’s 5% median is significantly below the UK average median of 11.9%.

-The Donkey Sanctuary is proud that its female staff members are well represented across all pay grades.
-We have a policy of paying men and women equally for doing the same or equivalent jobs at the charity and we evaluate all jobs using a clear, robust and validated job evaluation system.
+The Donkey Sanctuary is proud that its female employees are well represented across all departments and salary bands.
+We have a strict policy of paying men and women equally for undertaking the same or equivalent role, and we evaluate all roles regularly, using a validated, clear and robust job-evaluation process.

-Our research indicates that The Donkey Sanctuary’s gender pay gap is primarily the result of the roles which men and women work in and the salaries that these roles attract.
+Our research indicates that The Donkey Sanctuary’s gender pay gap is primarily the result of the roles that men and women choose to apply for, and the salaries that these roles attract.